Satellite images show before, after US strikes on Syrian base

 Satellite imagery provided by ImageSat International reveals the extent of that damage, in comparison to previous records.
 It was not clear Friday how soon after the strikes the images were recorded.

-Two hardened aircraft bunkers on the airfield's northeast shows holes in their roofs, with what appears to be charring and debris spraying out of them.
-Two apparent impact craters are near one of the bunkers.
-The third bunker in the group is completely obliterated, as is the building directly next to it.
+Two hardened aircraft hangars on the airfield's east shows holes in their roofs, with what appears to be charring and debris spraying out of them.
+Two apparent impact craters are near one of the hangars.
+The third in the group is completely obliterated, as is the building directly next to it.

 ImageSat International, a company that operates high-resolution satellites, notes five "workshops" that appear to be hit on the airfield's western edge, just north of ammunition sites.